usdot-fhwa-stol/ros1_bridge/README.md

 # Bridge communication between ROS 1 and ROS 2

+## NOTE

+This is a fork of the [ros1_bridge repo](https://github.com/ros2/ros1_bridge) containing modifications to support usage with the CARMAPlatform.
+This repository contains changes to the ros1_bridge source code, All modifications in this repository are licensed under the same Apache License 2.0 as ros1_bridge and all modifications of the source code made will be marked as such in accordance with the terms of the Apache License 2.0.
+For a list of modifications and their descriptions please see [NOTICE.md](NOTICE.md).

+## README

 This package provides a network bridge which enables the exchange of messages between ROS 1 and ROS 2.

 The bridge is currently implemented in C++ as at the time the Python API for ROS 2 had not been developed.